An official website of the State of Oregon

 In addition, CAREAssist supports community partners with End HIV Oregon and HIV prevention efforts across the State.
 Oregonians with HIV are living longer, healthier lives with the help of HIV medications.
 People who take daily HIV treatment, as prescribed, can maintain an undetectable viral load (meaning their HIV medications are working so well that there is an extremely low amount of virus in their blood).
 HIV positive people with an undetectable viral load have no risk of transmitting HIV to their sexual partners.
 To find out more, visit: Undetectable = Untransmittable on the Oregon Health Authority, HIV Prevention website.

-The Bridge Program may be able to assist you while you are applying for CAREAssist.
+The Rapid ART Bridge Program may be able to assist you while you are applying for CAREAssist.

 Individuals who are not yet members of CAREAssist and need coverage for prescription medications related to their HIV care may be eligible for up to a 30-day supply through the Bridge Program.